JohnStewart1324/Project1-4680/README.md

-# StockAI - Real-Time Stock Analysis Application
+# Practice Trading Simulator

-A comprehensive desktop application for real-time stock market analysis with AI-powered insights.
+A comprehensive desktop application for practicing stock trading with real-time market data and AI-powered insights.
+Learn to trade with $10,000 virtual money without any financial risk!

 ## 🚀 Quick Start